nikfrank/checkers/README.md

 #### calculate legal checkers moves, test

 now, in our `onClickCell` function, we can respond to the input by displaying legal moves on the board

+so we're ready to write our first (little) algorithm - listing valid moves

 when writing an algorithm (even simple ones like this) I like to do some pseudo code first